top of page

 Probate & Letters of Administration

-Probate is a process that deals with the distribution of the assets of the deceased in accordance with their wishes.
+Probate is a process that involves distributing the deceased's assets in accordance with their wishes.

-When a loved one passes away, there are mainly two different routes that you can take when it comes to dealing with their possessions.
-Each route is a different legal process and depends on whether the deceased has made a will.
+When a loved one passes away, there are two main routes to dealing with their possessions.
+Each route involves a different legal process and depends on whether the deceased made a will.

 If the deceased left behind a will, you would make an application for a Grant of Probate.
 If the deceased did not make a will, you would make an application for a Grant of Letters of Administration.